Green policies for our Devon eco lodges and cottage

 - Everyone can borrow free ‘farm bikes’ for local trips, and walking and cycling maps,

-Land management policies
+Land management policies at Wheatland Farm

 - We have nest boxes for our bats, barn owls and dormice, as well as garden birds, and we’re managing vegetation around our five ponds to improve their value for wildlife.

 - Back in autumn 2008 we re-shaped our largest pond, making it better for wildlife and introducing more wetland areas for birds, flowers and dragonflies.
 With help from the Environment Agency we gave the carp away to a local angling club.
-With no carp have more water plants, tadpoles etc.
+With no carp have more water plants, tadpoles etc. Most years we get an explosion of froglets!

 - We don’t allow dogs in Popehouse Moor (not even our own), and picking flowers, collecting dead wood, or disturbing the wildlife (including the foxes, badgers and deer) is forbidden.
+Hunting is also forbidden, under Popehouse Moor’s legal designation.
+At times, this has led to confrontations with the Eggesford Hunt, who ignore both the law and our requests for them to steer clear.
+This is something we continue to battle.

-Sustainable business policies
+Sustainable business policies at Wheatland Farm

 - We make a £5 donation to the Devon Wildlife Trust for everyone paying their balance by BACS transfer.